jmvilaverde/DataScience-ReproducibleResearch-PA2/PA2.md

 dataInitial <- read.csv(bzfile(fileName))
 ```

-> As additional information, on http://www.ncdc.noaa.gov/stormevents/details.jsp?type=eventtype
+As additional information, on http://www.ncdc.noaa.gov/stormevents/details.jsp?type=eventtype
-> inform about information recolection, and only have a complete collection from 1996 to present:
+inform about information recolection, and only have a complete collection from 1996 to present:
-> _3. All Event Types (48 from Directive 10-1605): From 1996 to present, 48 event types are recorded as defined in NWS Directive 10-1605._
+_3. All Event Types (48 from Directive 10-1605): From 1996 to present, 48 event types are recorded as defined in NWS Directive 10-1605._

 Because only have a complete collection from 1996 to present is taken as criteria to filter the data to keep only information from 1996 to present.

-2. Get only relevant fields:
+####2.Get only relevant fields:

 ```r